mjhea0/bottle-plotly-python/blog.md

   Notice the `return` statment.
 We're passing in the name of the template, plus any variables.
 Go back to the actual template.
 See how the variables match up.

-  Also, take a look at the update API call - `response = py.plot(x0, y0, x1, y1, x2, y2, x3, y3, filename='same plot', fileopt='overwrite')`.
+  Also, take a look at the updated API call - `response = py.plot(x0, y0, x1, y1, x2, y2, x3, y3, filename='same plot', fileopt='overwrite')`.
 You can read more about what this call does [here](https://plot.ly/api/python/docs/add-append-extend).

 6. Run it.
 Add values to the form.
 Just enter dummy data for now (all '1s' for example).
 Then submit.
 Navigate to [https://plot.ly/plot](https://plot.ly/plot).
 Grab the url of the latest graph.
 The name will be "same plot".
 Paste that URL into the template:
   ```html